justindujardin/pathy/README.md

 - `cp`: Copy a blob or folder of blobs from one...
 - `ls`: List the blobs that exist at a given...
-- `mv`: Move a blob or folder of blobs from one path...
+- `mv`: Move a blob or folder of blobs from one...
-- `rm`: Remove a blob or folder of blobs from a given...
+- `rm`: Remove a blob or folder of blobs from a...

 ## `cp`